Nasdaq: Founding and origins

 Nasdaq, Inc. was founded in 1971 by the National Association of Securities Dealers (NASD), now known as the Financial Industry Regulatory Authority (FINRA).
-"Nasdaq" (originally and still commonly spelled with all-capital letters as "NASDAQ") is an acronym for "National Association of Securities Dealers Automated Quotations".
+Nasdaq did not have a physical trading floor, unlike other traditional stock exchanges, including the New York Stock Exchange.
+"Nasdaq" (originally and still commonly spelled with all-capital letters as "NASDAQ") is an acronym for The "National Association of Securities Dealers Automated Quotations".
 On February 8, 1971, the Nasdaq Stock Market commenced operations as the world's first fully electronic stock market.
 Initially, Nasdaq served as a "quotation system" rather than a platform for electronic trading.
 Intel Corporation was one of the first major corporations to list its shares on Nasdaq; other major companies that have been listed on Nasdaq since its early years include Comcast and Applied Materials.

-Market Growth
+Market growth

 Since the launch of Nasdaq, many major companies trading on the over-the-counter (OTC) market began switching to Nasdaq.
 As late as 1987, the Nasdaq exchange was still commonly referred to as "OTC" in media reports and also in the monthly Stock Guides issued by Standard & Poor's Corporation.
 Over the years, it became more of a stock market with the addition of trade and volume reporting and automated trading systems.
 In 1981, Nasdaq traded 37% of the U.S. securities markets' total of 21 billion shares.
-By 1991, Nasdaq's share had grown to 46%.
+By 1991, Nasdaq accounted for approximately 46% of U.S. securities trading volume.
 In 1992, the Nasdaq Stock Market joined with the London Stock Exchange to form the first intercontinental linkage of capital markets.

 In 1996, the SEC issued a report alleging that Nasdaq market makers fixed prices by avoiding "odd-eighths" quotes (at the time, stock prices were quoted in increments of an eighth of a dollar) to artificially widen spreads.
 The report was followed by a new set of rules for how Nasdaq handled orders.

-Online Trading
+Online trading

 In 1998, it became the first stock market in the United States to trade online, using the slogan "the stock market for the next hundred years".
 The Nasdaq Stock Market attracted many companies during the dot-com bubble.